nottolivc/nottolivc/README.md

 <br/>

-### Experienced and Currently working in:
+### Experienced and currently working in:

-- ReactJS Ecosystem
+- All things JavaScipt, ReactJS Ecosystem, generalist experience in Python/Go, (OOP and functional)
-- Redux, Apollo Client/Server, and/or Context API for state management
+- State management (Redux, Apollo Client/Server, and/or Context API, etc.)
-- Hooks and Class components in React, OOP class components and functional paradigms
+- Hooks and Class components in React
 - SPA's on the front end and Node.js on the backend
-- Express.js for REST APIs and Apollo for GraphQL servers, Microservices
+- REST APIs and GraphQL for the backend/servers, Microservices, Kubernetes
-- PostgreSQL/SQL, and MongoDB, Mongoose, Firebase for NoSQL
+- PostgreSQL/SQL, and MongoDB, Mongoose, Firebase, NoSQL
-- OAuth, JWT tokens, cookies, Auth0, PassportJS for Authentication
+- Authentication (OAuth, JWT tokens, cookies, Auth0, PassportJS, etc.)
-- Python for a diverse number of development purposes including the backend and data gathering
+- AI/Data Science/Analysis in Python for a diverse number of development purposes
 <br />

 <em>Always up for learning/working with new teams and technologies</em>